Links on SoundGuys may earn us a commission. Learn more.

 Your new favorite case

-If you could buy battery cases separately that worked with other earbuds, I’d want the T5 II ANC battery case.
+If I could buy battery cases separately that worked with other earbuds, I’d want the T5 II ANC battery case.
 The gunmetal case borrows design elements from the iconic Zippo lighter, with a smooth poly-like coating that resists dings.
-A rubber mat on the bottom prevents the case from scratching and sliding across various surfaces.
+Thoughtful details include a rubber mat on the bottom prevents the case from scratching and sliding across various surfaces.
 Unlike other metal cases (e.g., Master & Dynamic MW08), this one continues to look good after continuous use.
 As evidence, the photos in this article are after three weeks of use—not day one.